Trucker hat: 21st century trend

-From the 1930s until the 1960s, truckers were provided with a type of peaked cap known as a mechanic's cap.
-This often bore the logo of the haulage company.
 In the early 2000s, the trucker hat became a mainstream fashion trend, predominantly among suburban American youth associated with the hip-hop, pop punk, and skater subcultures.
 This came about with a sense of irony due to the hat's rural or blue collar association and typically older demographic.
 It has frequently been donned by celebrities; musician Pharrell Williams and actor Ashton Kutcher in particular helped make the hat fashionable.
 However, in a 2008 interview with Fashion Rocks magazine, singer Justin Timberlake claimed that, while Kutcher has been cited for popularizing the trucker hat, Timberlake had been wearing them since the age of seventeen.
 The trucker hat trend was lampooned in the King of the Hill episode "Grand Theft Arlen", in which teenagers confuse Hank Hill by asking where he bought his Strickland Propane cap and questioning its irony.